 Her head was rested against the window as they drove.
 To anyone, it looked as though she was admiring the scenery.
 In truth, she was lost in her thoughts.
 Too many things didn’t add up and left her constantly pondering them.

 Not only had her sister disappeared, but Abdul did as well.
-Shortly after dropping her home the day after she was attacked, she had never heard from him again.
-He had been acting weird when they arrived at her home.
+Shortly after dropping her home the day after she was attacked, she never heard from him again.
+He was acting weird when they arrived at her home.
 As usual, he didn’t step foot inside her house, but oddly, he didn’t even drive through the gates this time.
 Rather, he put her out there and left.
 To add to the strangeness, her parents—who despised him—were overly curious of his whereabouts.

-Even Jamoy had been acting out of the norm.
+Even Jamoy was acting out of the norm.
 He dropped the class he had with her and made it his business to avoid her, much like she had in the beginning.
 She knew Abdul told him to stay away but she never thought he would take it seriously.

 She approached him once to thank him for taking care of her, but the male merely pretended she didn’t exist and kept going.
 She never tried again.
 They were like complete strangers now.
 He didn’t look at her, and he didn’t speak to her and she tried not to do the same, but she found herself always going out of her way to see him.

 That is until Butch and Claire started picking out the routes she took to her classes.
 Now she would be lucky if she even got a glimpse of him.

 Lastly, there was the matter of Shawn.
 She had no clue what happened to him or the feline that appeared that night.
 It made her skin crawl just to think about him.
 She had no idea why he knew who she was, or why he came after her.
-She had never been the same since always thinking someone was watching her and always looking over her shoulder to make sure no one was.
+She wasn’t the same since, always thinking someone was watching her and always looking over her shoulder to make sure no one was.